 Understanding Total Cost of Ownership

-MintMCP's fully managed approach reduces total cost through:
+MintMCP's managed SaaS-first approach reduces total cost through:

-• Minutes deployment: Reduced opportunity cost compared to weeks of setup
+- Faster deployment: Reduced opportunity cost compared to self-hosted setup

-This visibility enables informed budget allocation and identifies cost optimization opportunities.
+This visibility enables informed governance decisions and helps identify optimization opportunities.

 Performance Considerations